MicrosoftDocs/SupportArticles-docs/support/dynamics-365/finance/finance-insights/finance-insights-troubleshooting-faq.md

 ### Resolution

-This error indicates that there are not enough historical transactions in the last year that represent each category described in the **On-time**, **Late**, and **Very late** categories.
+This error indicates that there aren't enough historical transactions in the last year that represent each category described in the **On-time**, **Late**, and **Very late** categories.
 To resolve this error, adjust the **Very late** transaction period.
 If adjusting the **Very late** transaction period doesn't fix the error, **Customer payment predictions** isn't the best solution to use as it needs data in each category for training purposes.

 For more information about how to adjust the **On-time**, **Late**, and **Very late** categories, see [Enable customer payment predictions](/dynamics365/finance/finance-insights/enable-cust-paymnt-prediction).

-## Symptom 8: Model training fails
+## Issue 8: Model training fails

 ### Resolution